Generalization of Wigner Time Delay to Sub-Unitary Scattering Systems

 \emph{Complex Wigner Time Delay.} In our exposition we use the framework of the so-called ``Heidelberg Approach'' to wave-chaotic scattering reviewed from different perspectives in \cite{MRW2010,FSav11} and \cite{Schomerus2015}.
-Let $H$ be the $N \times N$ Hamiltonian which is used to model the closed system with ray-chaotic dynamics, $W$ denoting the $N \times M$ matrix of coupling elements between the $N$ modes of $H$ and the $M$ scattering channels, and by $A$ the $N \times L$ matrix of coupling elements between the modes of $H$ and the $L$ localized absorbers, modelled as $L$ absorbing channels.
-The total unitary $S$-matrix, of size $(M+L)\times (M+L)$ describing both the scattering and absorption on equal footing, has the following block form, see e.g. \cite{Fyodorov2017}:
+Let $H$ be the $N \times N$ Hamiltonian which is used to model the closed system with ray-chaotic dynamics, $W$ denoting the $N \times M$ matrix of coupling elements between the $N$ modes of $H$ and the $M$ scattering channels, and by $A$ the $N \times L$ matrix of coupling elements between the modes of $H$ and the $L$ localized absorbers, modelled as $L$ absorbing channels. \footnote{This way of modelling the localized absorbers as additional scattering channels is close in spirit to the so-called dephasing lead model of decoherence introduced in: M. B{\"{u}}ttiker, Role of quantum coherence in series resistors, \href{https://doi.org/10.1103/PhysRevB.33.3020}{Phys.
+Rev. B \textbf{33}, 3020 (1986)} and further developed in P. W. Brouwer and C. W. J. Beenakker, Voltage-probe and imaginary-potential models for dephasing in a chaotic quantum dot, \href{https://doi.org/10.1103/PhysRevB.55.4695}{Phys.
+Rev. B \textbf{55}, 4695 (1997)}.} The total unitary $S$-matrix, of size $(M+L)\times (M+L)$ describing both the scattering and absorption on equal footing, has the following block form, see e.g. \cite{Fyodorov2017}:

 where we defined $D(E)= E - H + i(\Gamma_W + \Gamma_A)$ with $\Gamma_W = \pi WW^{\dagger}$ and $\Gamma_A = \pi AA^{\dagger}$.

 The upper left diagonal $M\times M$ block of $\mathcal{S}(E)$ is the experimentally-accessible sub-unitary scattering matrix and is denoted as $S(E)$.
 The presence of uniform-in-space absorption with strength $\gamma$ can be taken into account by evaluating the $S$-matrix entries at complex energy: $S(E+i\gamma) \coloneqq S_{\gamma}(E)$.
 The determinant of such a subunitary scattering matrix $S_{\gamma}(E)$ is then given by: